markwiggles/Matrix/README.md

 ```
 <br>
 <h5>Overrides</h5>
-Spree will first look in the<i>Overrides</i> folder, so create files for each of the operations, (convention is to have one file for each, unless the tasks are closely related)
+Spree will first look in the <i>app/overrides</i> folder, so create ruby files for each of the operations, (convention is to have one file for each action, unless the tasks are closely related)

 <br>
 <h5>Remove Search Bar</h5>